 More and more people are looking at electric vehicles (EVs) for reduced environmental impact and other benefits.
-It’s still a challenge to develop the infrastructure to support those vehicles, but there is a short-term incentive program to help get you EV Ready that we’d like to highlight.
+However, tt’s still a challenge to develop the infrastructure to support those vehicles.
+This is whaty the BC government iintroduced a short-term incentive program to help get you EV Ready.

 In December 2020, the BC Government announced new rebates that go beyond those aimed at electric charging stations.
 These newest rebates are aimed at multi-unit residential buildings and both stratas and co-ops are included.
 (We’re thinking here about co-op buildings that have a shared parking structure, not those with individual garages or carports).

-- EV Ready plan rebate: A rebate of up to $3,000 for the creation of an EV Ready plan – a professional strategy for your building to make at least one parking space per residential unit EV Ready.
+- EV Ready plan rebate.
+A rebate of up to $3,000 for the creation of an EV Ready plan.
+This is a professional strategy for your building to make at least one parking space per residential unit EV Ready.